 The Committee consists of all Outside Directors and President and Representative Director.
+Outside Directors shall select the committee chair from among themselves.
 Directors who are full-time members of the Audit & Supervisory Committee can attend meetings of the Committee as observers.
-Also, based on the resolution of the board of directors on June 2, 2021, Outside Directors shall select the committee chair from among themselves.